XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 MCU Returns

-- This command is used for mode matching and confirmation during device startup process
+- This command is used for mode matching and confirmation during device startup

-3.2.5 Get Current User Configuration (0x04)¶
+3.2.5 Get Current User Config (0x04)¶

 XU316 Sends